Meteor-Community-Packages/meteor-collection2/README.md

 });
 ```

+This adds the virtual field to documents retrieved with `find()`, etc., which means you could now do `{{fullName}}` in your HTML as if fullName were actually stored in the MongoDB collection.

 ## denyInsert and denyUpdate rules

 Collection2 add `denyInsert` and `denyUpdate` to the SimpleSchema options.
 Those options are set to `false` by default.